 MARK LUMLEY | ASSOCIATE HEAD COACH

-Mark Lumley is in his 17th season as a coach with the Baylor softball program and 20th as an assistant to head coach Glenn Moore, serving as the team’s hitting instructor and infield coach.
+Mark Lumley is in his 18th season as a coach with the Baylor softball program and 21st as an assistant to head coach Glenn Moore, serving as the team’s hitting instructor and outfield coach.
 Following the 2006 season, Lumley was promoted to associate head coach after serving six years as an assistant coach.
 Lumley came to Baylor in July 2000, following Moore from LSU.

-In Lumley’s 15 years at Baylor, the Lady Bears continually established new career and individual single-season hitting records under his guidance.
-The 2014 Bears broke the single-season homer mark with 74 surpassing the 2006 squad’s mark of 68, while the 2016 squad matched 2005’s team batting average of .319.
+In Lumley’s 18 years at Baylor, the Lady Bears have continually established new career and individual single-season hitting records under his guidance.
+The 2014 Bears broke the single-season homer mark with 74 surpassing the 2006 squad’s mark of 68, while the 2017 squad set a new single-season batting average record at .321.

-Lumley was instrumental in matcing a program-record with six players being named all-region in both 2015 and 2016, continuing to develop elite-level hitters.
+Lumley was instrumental in matching a program-record with six players being named NFCA All-Region for three-straight seasons, continuing to develop elite-level hitters and defenders.

-In 2013, while working with infielders, Holly Holl was named second- team All-Central Region by the NFCA while freshman third baseman Sarah Smith was named to the All-Big 12 Defensive team.
+In 2013, while working with infielders, first baseman Holly Holl was named second team All-Central Region by the NFCA, while freshman third baseman Sarah Smith was named to the All-Big 12 Defensive team.

-In 2012 Lumley helped develop first baseman Holly Holl into a first-team All-Big 12 performer and second-team all-region choice.
+In 2012 Lumley helped develop Holl into a first team All-Big 12 performer and second team All-Region choice.
 Additionally, center fielder Kathy Shelton earned her second all-conference selection.